Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 Theatre 336 - Dramaturgy

-Full course for one semester.
+One-unit semester course.
 This course is an examination of the art, craft, and study of dramaturgy.
 In it we will attempt to build an answer for the vexing question “What is a dramaturg?” and, most of all, we will seek to discover who dramaturgs are, how they work and what they do.
 In this course we will study the large number of things that make up the art of dramaturgy: translation and adaptation, new play development, production dramaturgy, theatre criticism, in-depth research, literary management, season selection, and artistic collaboration, among others.
 We will also study established dramaturgs, their writings, and how they work in the theatre.
 This conference will combine theoretical and practical approaches, collaborative work and individual research.
 This conference will prepare students to work as dramaturgs on departmental productions, and give a solid foundation in how to do research and writing in the field of theatre.
 Prerequisites: sophomore standing and one 200-level theatre history course.
 Conference.